Separating Times for One-Dimensional General Diffusions: Proof of the Main Theorem

-Finally, for the last part, we notice that formula~\eqref{eq: speed measure density local time 2} at the point $z=0$ ($=b$) and part~(iii) of Lemma~\ref{lem: occ smg} (see also~\eqref{eq:071022a3}) provide a contradiction to part~(c) (more precisely, we need to use~\eqref{eq: speed measure density local time 2} with $\xi$ replaced by $\xi\wedge T'$ because $\s$ is the difference of two convex functions only on $[0,c']$, whereas such a structure of $\s$ is needed to apply part~(iii) of Lemma~\ref{lem: occ smg}).
+Finally, we prove that (c) is violated.
+We are no longer assuming that \(\Q_{0} = \Qo_0\) and that \(\P_{0} = \Po_0\).
+To achieve the aim, it suffices only to observe that the formula~\eqref{eq: speed measure density local time 2} at the point $z=0$ ($=b$) and part~(iii) of Lemma~\ref{lem: occ smg} (see also~\eqref{eq:071022a3}) provide a contradiction to part~(c) (more precisely, we need to use~\eqref{eq: speed measure density local time 2} with $\xi$ replaced by $\xi\wedge T'$ because $\s$ is the difference of two convex functions only on $[0,c']$, whereas such a structure of $\s$ is needed to apply part~(iii) of Lemma~\ref{lem: occ smg}).
 The proof is complete. \end{proof}